greg4fun/katacoda-scenarios-1/docker-networks/step2.md

 Notice that by default docker has created it as a _bridge_ network.

-By rerunning "ip a" we can see that a new network device have appeared:
+By rerunning "ip a" we can see that a new network device has appeared:

 `ip a`{{execute}}